A program is only as good as its delivery

 Education is constantly cited as the #1 reason people attend the AALL Annual Meeting & Conference.
 As a program presenter—whether you’re a coordinator, moderator, or speaker—you play an enormous role in the delivery of that educational content, and how attendees learn.

 Know Your Program Room Layout

 Familiarity with the layout of your program room can help you plan for audience interaction and engagement.
-Program rooms at the AALL Annual Meeting & Conference will be set either:
+Audience seating in all program rooms will be configured in one of three formats: